Hienheim

-Hienheim is a district of the town of Neustadt an der Donau in the district of Kelheim in Bavaria, Germany.
+Hienheim (Central Bavarian: Heannam) is a district of the town of Neustadt an der Donau in the district of Kelheim in Bavaria, Germany.

 Location

 Hienheim is located at an altitude of 356 m above sea level on the left bank of the Danube opposite the village of Eining, on the road connecting Neustadt to Essing in the Altmühl valley.
 Regensburg is about 45 km to the east, Ingolstadt 30 km to the west.
 Munich is approximately 100 km south.

 History

 Excavations by Leiden University revealed that there was a Neolithic settlement, dating from around 5000 BC, in the area of Hienheim.

 The place is referred to in several sources as early as 1097/98 as "Hohenheim" ("village on the hill").

 The Roman limes, the border fortification against the Germanic tribes, began near Hienheim.
 The 166 km long Rhaetian Limes, from Hienheim to Lorch, consisted primarily of stone walls up to three meters (ten feet) high and wooden watchtowers, while the 382 km Upper Germanic Limes (running from Lorch northwest to Bonn) was mostly composed of earthen ramparts, trenches and palisades.
 While the construction of Roman Limes fortifications was already begun in 1 AD, the Germanic Limes dates from 84 AD.
 From the year 260 AD, the Limes had to gradually be abandoned because of Alemannic raids.

 The beginning of the border wall is marked by the so-called "Hadrian's Column" (Hadriansäule), a monument erected in 1856 on the road to Kelheim.
 The heyday of the limes occurred under the Emperors Trajan and Hadrian, 98 to 138 AD.
 The Upper Germanic-Rhaetian Limes has been declared an historic monument, and since 2005 a World Heritage Site by UNESCO.
 In 1979, the small fort at Hienheim, part of the fortifications, was discovered by aerial archaeology.

 Nearby is a monument of a very different kind, the 17th–18th century "Iron Hand" (Eiserne Hand).
 According to legend, a seamstress on her way to work regularly met a wolf for whom she always brought a piece of bread.
 One time she had no bread, and the wolf was said to have mangled and devoured her, all except for her right hand, which had always fed him.

 The previously independent municipality of Hienheim was dissolved on 1 January 1978.
 The larger portion was assigned to the city of Neustadt; a smaller part with fewer than 25 inhabitants went to Kelheim.